-The following procedure can be used in the TPM v3 to verify if the TPMxCnVH:L registers were updated with the new value that was written to these registers (value in their write buffer).

-write the new value to TPMxCnVH:L;

-read TPMxCnVH and TPMxCnVL registers;

-while (the read value of TPMxCnVH:L is different from the new value written to TPMxCnVH:L)

-begin

-read again TPMxCnVH and TPMxCnVL;

-end

-In this point, the TPMxCnVH:L registers were updated, so the program can continue and, for example, write to TPMxC0SC without cancelling the previous write to TPMxCnVH:L registers.

-- Edge-Aligned PWM (Section 10.6.2.3, "Edge-Aligned PWM Mode)

-In this mode and if (CLKSB:CLKSA not = 00), the TPM v3 updates the TPMxCnVH:L registers with the value of their write buffer after that the both bytes were written and when the TPM counter changes from (TPMxMODH:L - 1) to (TPMxMODH:L).
+In this mode and if (CLKSB:CLKSA not = 0:0), the TPM v3 updates the TPMxCnVH:L registers with the value of their write buffer at the next change of the TPM counter (end of the prescaler counting) after the second byte is written.
+Instead, the TPM v2 always updates these registers when their second byte is written. - Edge-Aligned PWM (Section 15.6.2.3, "Edge-Aligned PWM Mode) In this mode and if (CLKSB:CLKSA not = 00), the TPM v3 updates the TPMxCnVH:L registers with the value of their write buffer after that the both bytes were written and when the TPM counter changes from (TPMxMODH:L 1) to (TPMxMODH:L).
 If the TPM counter is a free-running counter, then this update is made when the TPM counter changes from \$FFFE to \$FFFF.
-Instead, the TPM v2 makes this update after that the both bytes were written and when the TPM counter changes from TPMxMODH:L to \$0000.

-- Center-Aligned PWM (Section 10.6.2.4, "Center-Aligned PWM Mode)

-In this mode and if (CLKSB:CLKSA not = 00), the TPM v3 updates the TPMxCnVH:L registers with the value of their write buffer after that the both bytes were written and when the TPM counter changes from (TPMxMODH:L - 1) to (TPMxMODH:L).
+Instead, the TPM v2 makes this update after that the both bytes were written and when the TPM counter changes from TPMxMODH:L to \$0000. - Center-Aligned PWM (Section 15.6.2.4, "Center-Aligned PWM Mode) In this mode and if (CLKSB:CLKSA not = 00), the TPM v3 updates the TPMxCnVH:L registers with the value of their write buffer after that the both bytes were written and when the TPM counter changes from (TPMxMODH:L 1) to (TPMxMODH:L).
 If the TPM counter is a free-running counter, then this update is made when the TPM counter changes from \$FFFE to \$FFFF.
-Instead, the TPM v2 makes this update after that the both bytes were written and when the TPM counter changes from TPMxMODH:L to (TPMxMODH:L - 1).
+Instead, the TPM v2 makes this update after that the both bytes were written and when the TPM counter changes from TPMxMODH:L to (TPMxMODH:L 1). - 5.
+Center-Aligned PWM (Section 15.6.2.4, "Center-Aligned PWM Mode) - TPMxCnVH:L = TPMxMODH:L [SE110-TPM case 1] In this case, the TPM v3 produces 100% duty cycle.
+Instead, the TPM v2 produces 0% duty cycle.

-- 5. Center-Aligned PWM (Section 10.6.2.4, "Center-Aligned PWM Mode) - TPMxCnVH:L = TPMxMODH:L [SE110-TPM case 1] In this case, the TPM v3 produces 100% duty cycle.
-Instead, the TPM v2 produces 0% duty cycle. - TPMxCnVH:L = (TPMxMODH:L 1) [SE110-TPM case 2] In this case, the TPM v3 produces almost 100% duty cycle.
+- TPMxCnVH:L = (TPMxMODH:L 1) [SE110-TPM case 2] In this case, the TPM v3 produces almost 100% duty cycle.
 Instead, the TPM v2 produces 0% duty cycle. - TPMxCnVH:L is changed from 0x0000 to a non-zero value [SE110-TPM case 3 and 5] In this case, the TPM v3 waits for the start of a new PWM period to begin using the new duty cycle setting.
-Instead, the TPM v2 changes the channel output at the middle of the current PWM period (when the count reaches 0x0000).

-- TPMxCnVH:L is changed from a non-zero value to 0x0000 [SE110-TPM case 4] In this case, the TPM v3 finishes the current PWM period using the old duty cycle setting.
+Instead, the TPM v2 changes the channel output at the middle of the current PWM period (when the count reaches 0x0000). - TPMxCnVH:L is changed from a non-zero value to 0x0000 [SE110-TPM case 4] In this case, the TPM v3 finishes the current PWM period using the old duty cycle setting.
 Instead, the TPM v2 finishes the current PWM period using the new duty cycle setting. - 6.
-Write to TPMxMODH:L registers in BDM mode (Section 10.5.3, "TPM Counter Modulo Registers (TPMxMODH:TPMxMODL))

-In the TPM v3 a write to TPMxSC register in BDM mode clears the write coherency mechanism of TPMxMODH:L registers.
+Write to TPMxMODH:L registers in BDM mode (Section 15.5.3, "TPM Counter Modulo Registers (TPMxMODH:TPMxMODL)) - In the TPM v3 a write to TPMxSC register in BDM mode clears the write coherency mechanism of TPMxMODH:L registers.
 Instead, in the TPM v2 this coherency mechanism is not cleared when there is a write to TPMxSC register.